 If you have older kids, allowing them to be part of the planning can add to the excitement.
 Part of the decision is the ship, but the ports of call and excursions can play a significant part too.

-Alaska cruise itineraries are port-intensive.
+An Alaska family cruise has lots of activities onboard, but also include a port-intensive itinerary.
 While choosing a cruise line, you’ll also want to factor in times spent in each port.
 With 10 to 12 hours, you can participate in several excursions.

 Bucket list family activities include dog sledding and whale watching.
 While dog sledding on a glacier will set you back more than your cruise at USD 600 pp, you can enjoy a dog mushing camp at a fraction of the price.